 Note that these studies show that the Medieval Warm Period had its origin after temperatures bottomed out around the early 8th century.
 Recall that this warm era ended after a cooling period began in the 14th century, which ultimately ushered in the Little Ice Age.
 A warming trend then returned as recently as the late part of the 16th century.
 Temperatures apparently reached the average level for the 2,000-year period by the middle of the 19th century, which just so happens to be the time when we can shift from the use of proxy data to actual observed temperature data.

 If we graph the observed data onto the end of the proxy data to continue the graph in Figure 4, we see that temperatures in the early 21st century appear to be warmer than at any time in the past 2,000 years.
-The magnitude of this difference is about one-third of a degree Celsius (C), or roughly one-half of a degree Fahrenheit (F).
+The magnitude of this difference is about one-half of a degree Celsius (C), or roughly one degree Fahrenheit (F).
 This may not seem like much, but remember, temperature changes of about a degree C (1.8 F) produced the important implications we discussed in the Medieval Warm Period and the Little Ice Age.

 The Modern Temperature Record